yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 Now, we're going to dive into a bit of developer paradise here.

 A few months ago, yuzu developer [byte[]](https://github.com/liamwhite) found himself trying to debug some game issues in yuzu involving [a certain Welsh cat](https://www.youtube.com/watch?v=-z99PKe7kOA), among others.
-Unfortunately, he soon ran into more trouble, as it was exceedingly difficult to view the internal states of games and watch or modify their behaviour, without needing to extensively hack up yuzu.
+Unfortunately, he soon ran into more trouble, as it was exceedingly difficult to view the internal states of games and watch or modify their behaviour without needing to extensively hack up yuzu.

 The source of the pain was not having any way to use a debugger with the emulated games.

 Originally, yuzu inherited a `GDB-compatible debugger interface` from [Citra](https://citra-emu.org), but it was lacking many important features.
 And even that had to be deprecated during [Project Prometheus](https://yuzu-emu.org/entry/yuzu-prometheus/) (multicore emulation) because of its inherent shortcomings.

- * It only worked with single core mode,
+ * It only worked with single core mode
- * It was painfully slow - it could sometimes take more than 30 minutes to boot a game, particularly if you had any scripts set up to collect info, and
+ * It was _slow_ - it could sometimes take 30+ minutes to boot a game, particularly if you had any logging scripts
- * It had some significant code quality issues.
+ * It had some significant code quality issues

 After being removed during the Prometheus rewrite, yuzu did not have ***any*** debugger interface for a long time.